+As described in Section~\ref{sec:introduction}, \cite{qian2020effective} studied two training strategies, self-training and pooled-training, for the EM image super-resolution.
+While both self-training and pooled-training are practical in real scenarios of super-resolution, we only focus on the pooled-training, which is more common in machine learning studies, in our evaluation.
+In particular, the pooled-training trains a single model on all the 22 image pairs.
+With the splitting of the original images into $3\times 4$ smaller sub-images, in the pooled-training, the 22 image pairs become a total of 198 sub-image pairs for training and 66 sub-image pairs for test.
+The evaluation metrics are computed on each testing sub-image and then averaged.

-\subsection{Evaluation Results}
+\subsubsection{Evaluation Results}

-We follow~\cite{qian2020effective} and use the Paired EM Image Dataset for evaluation.
-The detailed dataset description and experimental setup is provided in Appendix~4.
 We evaluate our method and compare it with an array of deep learning-based baselines.
-In addition to three deep learning methods compared in \citep{qian2020effective}, \emph{i.e.}, VDSR~\citep{kim2016accurate}, RCAN~\citep{zhang2018image}, and EDSR~\citep{lim2017enhanced}, we further include the original U-Net~\citep{ronneberger2015u} and GVTNets~\citep{wang2020global} in this comparison study.
+In addition to three deep learning methods compared in \cite{qian2020effective}, \emph{i.e.}, VDSR~\cite{kim2016accurate}, RCAN~\cite{zhang2018image}, and EDSR~\cite{lim2017enhanced}, we further include the original U-Net~\cite{ronneberger2015u} and GVTNets~\cite{wang2020global}, the current state-of-the-art model for microscopy image transformation, in this comparison study.
 The U-Net, GVTNets, and our proposed AEANets use the same network architecture setting except for the attention blocks.
-We also include the SOTA non-deep-learning-based method, which is the paired LB-NLM~\citep{qian2020effective} in our baselines.
-We use two evaluation metrics, the structural similarity index measure (SSIM) and peak signal-to-noise ratio (PSNR), calculated between the prediction and the corresponding HR images (ground truth).
+We also include the SOTA non-deep-learning-based method, which is the paired LB-NLM~\cite{qian2020effective} in our baselines.
 We show in Table~\ref{tab:main_results} the averaged improvements in terms of the two metrics, as compared to the input LR image (i.e., after bicubic interpolation).
-The improvement is denoted as $\Delta$PSNR and $\Delta$SSIM.
+The improvements in the two metrics are denoted as $\Delta$PSNR and $\Delta$SSIM.

 The results show that the AEANets model with pooled-training significantly outperforms the baselines with the same training strategy.
 More importantly, the performance of AEANets with pooled-training is better than the baseline models with self-training, indicating that the self-training is no longer required for our proposed AEANets.
 In other words, AEANets can be used more efficiently, leading to better performance, and can be applied in broader scenarios where self-training may not be applicable.